gavalierm/btbm-tally/README.md

 - CAMERA starts sending CCU, TIMECODE, and THICK data to ESP, and ESP will forward this data to MQTT
 - Your client app needs to read the RAW buffer and do what is needed (like converting to human speech)

 ### Setup MQTT client
 You need MQTT client and broker to run this.
 I use my own node.js MQTT host running on local network, but you can use any public MQTT (but count with latency).
 For testing we can use MQTTX client https://mqttx.app/ (online version http://www.emqx.io/online-mqtt-client#/).
 Run the broker (or use public) and connect your Client app to broker.
 MQTT is ready.

 ### Prepare for read and send HEX buffer
-Because the data payloads is HEX buffer is not readable to human.
-You can not read the data by eyes and need to setup APP for that (see APP part).
+Because the data payloads is HEX buffer is not human readable you can not read the data by eyes and need to setup APP for that (see APP part).
 But with MQTTX you can send HEX buffer to ESP.
 According to the PROTOCOL (custom part Bluetooth) the first message what you will need is "Passkey".
 This message have exact structure like common Blackmagic SDI protocol so: